openlayers/openlayers/changelog/upgrade-notes.md

 ##### New declutter behavior

-If a map has more than one layer with `declutter` set to true, decluttering now considers all `Vector` and `VectorTile` instead of decluttering each layer separately.
+If a map has more than one layer with `declutter` set to true, decluttering now considers all `Vector` and `VectorTile` layers, instead of decluttering each layer separately.
 Only `VectorImage` layers continue to be decluttered separately.
-The higher the z-index of the layer, the higher the priority of decluttered items.
+The higher the z-index of a layer, the higher the priority of its decluttered items.

 Within a layer, the declutter order has changed.
 Previously, styles with a lower `zIndex` were prioritized over those with a higher `zIndex`.
 Now the opposite order is used.